-Reason is simple.
-You don’t want any cross contamination, hair from the scalp going on the beard and vice versa.
+The reason is simple.
+You don’t want any cross-contamination, hair from the scalp going on the beard, and vice versa.

-Watch this video to learn more about beard brushes, basic care and how to use it.
+Watch this video to learn more about beard brushes, primary care, and how to use it.

 This video pretty much sums up the do’s and don’t of a beard brush.

 There you have it, 5 of the best beard brushes available right now.
 You’ll notice that I did not include any synthetic or horse hair brushes.
 That’s because a right beard brush needs to be stiff.
 It isn’t a tool to apply beard oil but to groom your beard.